• Appetizers

 Cooked Kamut in a pot with a wooden spoonful up close.

 Don’t worry if you can’t find Kamut in your local supermarket.
-I’ve included a {shameless} affiliate link below so you can get your own.
+I’ve included a {shameless} affiliate link so you can get your own.

 mustard, lemon, garlic and olive oil in a bowl for an easy vinaigrette recipe.